BRITE-REU/programming-workshops/source/workshops/06_Machine_learning/unsupervised_learning.rst

 Dimensionality reduction
 ----------------------------

 Dimensionality refers to the number of variables in a data set.
 Problems that arise when analyzing a dataset with high-dimensionality include: computational efficiency and visualization.
-By transforming our data into a smaller set of variables that that still contains most of the usefull information, we can reduce the run-time of performing certain machine learning tasks, as well as visually observe patterns in our data via plotting
+By transforming our data into a smaller set of variables that still contain most of the useful information, we can reduce the run-time of performing certain machine learning tasks, as well as visually observe patterns in our data via plotting.

 * **Principal Component Analysis (PCA)** is among the most commonly used dimensionality reduction method.
 It transforms a high-dimensional data set into a smaller set of variables.
 Each variable is associated to a weight, proportional to the relative amount of the variance of the original data set it accounts for.
 The set of these features that account for an adequate proportion of the total amount of variance in the original data set are referred to as the *principal components*.

-PCA is done by performing an eigen decomposition on the variance matrix of the original data set.
-The new variables are the eigen vectors and the weights are the eigen values of this eigen decomposition.
+PCA is done by performing an eigen decomposition on the covariance matrix of the original data set.
+The new variables and weights (loadings) are the eigen vectors and eigen values respectively of this covariance matrix.

 .. image:: img/grz_tissues_PCA.png

 * **Singular-value decomposition (SVD)** is similar to PCA, except that the new features and weights are calculated directly from the data matrix.
-It is sometimes prefered to PCA due to the impact of round-off error when calculating the variance matrix when performing PCA.
+It is sometimes preferred to PCA due to the round-off errors when estimating the covariance matrix for PCA.

 Read more `here <http://andrew.gibiansky.com/blog/mathematics/cool-linear-algebra-singular-value-decomposition/>`_.